ThingLabsIo/ThingLabsIo.github.io/pages/workshop/fullday-edison/01-getting-started-yosemite.md

 permalink: /workshop/fullday-edison/getting-started/yosemite
 ---

+### Table of Contents
+*  Auto generated table of contents
+{:toc}

-The following is based on the [Instructions from Intel](http://www.intel.com/content/www/us/en/support/boards-and-kits/000005801.html).
+The following is based on the [instructions from Intel](http://www.intel.com/content/www/us/en/support/boards-and-kits/000005801.html).

-## Flash the Edison with the Latest Yocto Image: Mac OS X Yosemite
+# Flashing the Edison with Mac OS X El Capitan
 Ensure the Intel Edison is attached to the Arduino expansion board.

+## Install Homebrew
 Install Homebrew if it is not already installed:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+## Install Utilities with Homebrew
 Install dfu-util, coreutils, and gnu-getopt if not already installed:

 ```
 brew install dfu-util coreutils gnu-getopt
 ```

+## Prepare the Yocto Image
 Download and extract the <a target="_blank" href="https://software.intel.com/en-us/iot/hardware/edison/downloads">Release #.# Yocto complete image</a> and Extract the contents of to your development directory (e.g. ~/Development/).

 Using Terminal (Command + Space and type Terminal), change to the directory where you extracted the Yocto image (your directoyr name and the name/version of the Edison folder may be different).